 Feeling creaky?
-An anti-inflammatory diet can help reduce the symptoms of arthritis.
-Health coach Sandra Witzel explains.
+Learn how an anti-inflammatory diet can help reduce the symptoms of arthritis.

 Arthritis can be a complex and debilitating disease.
 In numerous forms, it affects nearly four million Australians and there is no cure at present.
 It can be hard for people with arthritis to know what they can personally do to keep this monster in check.

 Evidence is growing that a simple diet change can make a big difference.
 Every meal, snack or drink you consume is an opportunity to reduce the control arthritis has on your body.
 It’s possible to eat yourself better.